Freely adding one layer of quantifiers to a Boolean doctrine: Preliminaries

-With this example in mind, given a first-order Boolean doctrine, we suggest thinking of the objects of the base category as lists of variables, the morphisms as terms, the fibers as sets of formulas, the reindexings as substitutions, the Boolean operations as logical connectives, and the adjunctions between fibers as quantifiers.
+With this example in mind, we suggest thinking of the objects of the base category of a first-order Boolean doctrine as lists of variables, the morphisms as terms, the fibers as sets of formulas, the reindexings as substitutions, the Boolean operations as logical connectives, and the adjunctions between fibers as quantifiers.

 \begin{remark} The setting of first-order Boolean doctrines encompasses also \emph{many-sorted} first-order theories.
-Indeed, any many-sorted first-order theory gives rise to a syntactic doctrine in a way analogous to the one described in \cref{fbf}. \end{remark}
+Indeed, any many-sorted first-order theory gives rise to a syntactic doctrine in an analogous way. \end{remark}

 The following example is useful in defining models of a first-order Boolean doctrine.